-Submit your name and email address below to display the guide.
+Submit your name and email address below to display the Buyers Guide.

 Vemotion’s core strength and unique characteristics are its highly optimized and efficient compression techniques combined with intelligent transmission protocols.

 With an underlying engine of such performance, applications have been developed to deliver this power to customers in an easy to use and reliable way.

 All Vemotion products are built on the same technology platform.
 This ensures a consistent and high-quality user experience needing minimal effort.

 In simple terms there are three elements to a Vemotion system:

 1. ENCODERS which capture the video, compress and transmit to the streaming server.

 2. STREAMING SERVER handles all the video streams coming in from encoders and forwards them to viewers.